眾生無邊誓願度

 The Precept Body Inherently Possesses the Meritorious Function of Preventing Transgressions and Curbing Evils

-In the practice of upholding precepts, it is already commendable for a practitioner to refrain from unwholesome actions of body and speech; however, restraining mental karma is difficult.
-If the mind constantly abides in right mindfulness, then evil thoughts have no chance to arise—this is the essence of upholding precepts.
+In upholding precepts, it is already commendable for practitioners to refrain from transgressions through body and speech; guarding against mental karma is considerably more challenging.
+If the mind consistently abides in right mindfulness, then unwholesome thoughts find no opportunity to arise—this constitutes upholding the precepts.
 What is right mindfulness?
-It is mindfulness of the Buddha, mindfulness of the Dharma, mindfulness of the Noble Sangha, mindfulness of the impermanence of all conditioned phenomena, mindfulness of the selflessness of all dharmas, and mindfulness of the tranquility of Nirvana.
-The more deeply one understands the methods for cultivating the mind, the less mental karma arises; as concentration strengthens, mental karma also diminishes.
-Understanding the principles of cause and effect heightens the mind's vigilance.
+It is mindfulness of the Buddha, mindfulness of the Dharma, mindfulness of the Noble Sangha; mindfulness of the impermanence of all conditioned phenomena, the selflessness of all dharmas, and the peace of Nirvana.
+The more profound and extensive one's understanding of mind-cultivation methods, the more mental karma diminishes; as concentration deepens, mental karma likewise decreases.
+Comprehending the principles of cause and effect heightens vigilance within the mind.

 ——Master Sheng-Ru's Teachings